emmLiao/APM466-A1/README.md

 # APM466-A1
 Assignment 1 code repository for APM466
+Data is in the excel form with Date, Name, Coupon, ISIN, Issue Date, Maturity Date, and Close price columns

 1. Calculate yield to maturity and plot ytm curves
 2. Calculate spot rate and plot spot rate curves